What is fasting?

-At lunch with her family that day several topics came up that she had definite negative opinions about but she refrained from speaking up.
+At lunch with her family that day several topics came up that she had definite negative opinions about but she stayed silent.
 Even though she felt lost without her usual sharp interaction, she said no one else seemed to notice.

 “The federal government, the judicial system, the the institutional church could apparently get along fine without my penetrating observations.”